All Episodes

 Thank you, Sean.

-All right, 25 to the top of the hour, 800 941 Sean is our number.
+All right, 25 to the top of the hour, 800-941 Sean is our number.

-Uh, I know so many of you suffering and things now back to getting worse.
+I know so many of you suffering and things now back to getting worse.

-Inflation on the rise again, interest rates to follow.
+Inflation on the rise again.

-Uh many people, 61% live in paycheck to paycheck.
+Many people, 61%, living paycheck to paycheck.

-Out of that 61%, a pretty significant percentage uh actually don't even have enough money every month to make the bare necessities, I mean basic necessities for themselves and their family, and then they're stuck either cashing in their pensions at big penalties or you know, having to put you know bare necessities on their credit cards.
+And then they're stuck either cashing in their pensions at big penalties or, you know, having to put bare necessities on their credit cards.

 Let me give you an example.

-Let's say you have a $10,000 balance, and you're only able to pay the minimum every month uh without putting any additional charges on the card.
+Let's say you have a $10,000 balance, and you're only able to pay the minimum every month without putting any additional charges on the card.

 You don't put one more penny on that card.